backdrop-contrib/autologout/README.md

 # Automated Logout

-This module provides a site administrator the ability to log users out after a specified time of inactivity.
+This module provides a site administrator with the ability to log users out after a specified time of inactivity.
 It is highly customisable and includes "site policies" by role to enforce logout.